O Valor do Tempo Group offers unique, exceptional experiences in a hymn to Portugal, remaining insatiably curious and disrupting conventional logic.

 Silva & Feijóo, a grocer specializing in traditional Portuguese items established at Rua dos Bacalhoeiros in 1919, joins O Valor do Tempo Group on 12 November.

 On 20 March, Museu do Pão (the Bread Museum) reaches the one million visitor mark before reaching its tenth anniversary.

-Opening of Museu da Cerveja (the Beer Museum), in Terreiro do Paço, Lisbon, on 10 June, a venue serving food and drink that presents the history of beer from official Portuguese-speaking countries, with the largest outdoor eating and drinking area in the country.
+Opening of Museu da Cerveja (the Beer Museum), in Terreiro do Paço, Lisbon, on 10 June, a venue serving food and drink that presents the history of beer in a tour through more than 100 Portuguese craft beers, with the largest outdoor eating and drinking area in the country.